tungstennn/AWS-DevOps-Infrastructure-Automation-with-Terraform-CI-CD-and-Nginx-Deployment/README.md

 ## **Essential Things Already Completed but Not Fully Committed**

+1. **Modularization**:

+   - Terraform modules for VPC, EC2, and Security Groups have been created to promote reusability and reduce code duplication.

 1. **Key Pair Management**:

    - Terraform generates an SSH key pair (`tls_private_key`), but ensure the private key (`my-key.pem`) is saved securely and not exposed in the repository.